Latest update 22/07/2021

 Rock On Shop

 The Rock On shop will be back to its normal opening hours.
-Please remember that although masks are optional for climbing, Rock On will be subject to the government rules that anyone entering the shop must wear a mask or face covering.
+Rock On will be subject to the government rules that anyone entering the shop must wear a mask or face covering.

 Our ‘normal’ hours will still be 10am till 10pm on weekdays and 10am till 6pm at weekends and bank holidays.
 We may review our opening hours based on demand, we will update these on the website.